 There’s no doubt about it, how well you serve can mean the difference between winning and losing.
-And if you’re serving up balls at more than 200k’s an hour, like many gents were at this year’s Australian Open, or getting ahead with aces, well that helps, too.
+And if you’re serving up balls at more than 200k’s an hour, like many gents were at the 2017 Australian Open, or getting ahead with aces, well that helps, too.
 Here’s how to make the most out of your tennis serve.

 Technique – deliver it like Federer